danfitz/gitbookReads/dont-make-me-think-revisited-a-common-sense-approach-to-web-usability.md

 **_Highlight_**

+>
+>  One way to deal with a smaller living space is to leave things out: Create a mobile site that is a subset of the full site.
+Which, of course, raises a tricky question: Which parts do you leave out?
+ *(68.24320%)*

+**_Highlight_**

 > People are just as likely to be using their mobile devices while sitting on the couch at home, and they want (and expect) to be able to do everything.
 Or at least, everybody wants to do some things, and if you add them all up it amounts to everything.
 >  If you’re going to include everything, you have to pay even more attention to prioritizing.
  *(68.24320%)*